JCallico/Northwind-OData/README.md

 See Product entity for an example of how to support different key properties for EF and OData.

-- The property is the ProductID is the internal EF key used for navigation properties and relationships.
+- The property ProductID is the internal EF key used for navigation properties and relationships.
 - The property ID, which maps to the ProductUniqueID column, is used as key for OData queries.

 ### Change log